Khirbet al-Malih: Demographics

 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS), the total population of Khirbet al-Malih was 151 people, of which 77 were males and 74 females.
 The majority of the population (56.3%) are under the age of 20.
 There were 25 households resident in 27 housing units.
 According to the PCBS, Khirbet al-Malih had a population of 206 in mid-year 2006—an increase of 35.4% from 1997.
+The population further increased to 354 by 2017.
 The village is composed of four families: Darawsheh (60%), Zowahra (20%), Majedah (10%) and Bashareaat and Bani Audah (10%).
 There is no Palestinian refugee population in the village.

 Economy

 The residents of Khirbet al-Malih are totally dependent on agricultural activities and 90% of the working inhabitants raise local animals and agricultural production is the main livelihood for them, forming the main source of income.
 Of the 6,160 dunams of land that is cultivated, 80% are field crops, while 20% are vegetables.
 Together with the hamlet of al-Farisiya, there are 485 heads of cattle, 430 goats, and 4,700 sheep.

 After the Second Intifada that began in 2000, few (10%) work in the Israeli labor market because fewer workers have been given permits to work inside Israel.
 In 2000, the average household income was 1,500 NIS, but in 2005 it was 500 NIS, a decrease of 65%.
 According to mayor Arif Daraghmeh, Khirbet al-Malih's residents are not permitted to build permanent structures by the Israel Civil Administration, since the village is located in Area C. Despite living there for generations, Daraghmeh states the village regularly receives demolition orders, compelling them to live in tents or mudbrick housing unconnected to the water grid, while the Israeli settlers of the nearby moshav, Shadmot Mehola, dwell in a fenced community, with two-story homes, street lamps and playgrounds.